sunniesnow/sunniesnow/help.md

 A value of zero is equivalent to disabling the vibration for drag-flick notes.
 Different from other time-related settings, the internal value of this setting is in milliseconds, while other time-related settings are in seconds.

+##### Head-only hold vibration time

+- **Setting id**: `head-only-hold-vibration-time`.
+- **Possible values**: Any number greater than or equal to 0.

+This setting is used to set the duration of the vibration of hitting a head-only hold note.
+A value of zero is equivalent to disabling the vibration for head-only hold notes.
+Different from other time-related settings, the internal value of this setting is in milliseconds, while other time-related settings are in seconds.

+#### Vibrate during head-only hold notes

+- **Setting id**: `vibrate-during-head-only-hold`.
+- **Possible values**: `true`, `false`.

+This setting is used to set whether the device should keep vibrating during the duration of head-only hold notes just like how it does for regular hold notes.
+When it is `true`, the device will keep vibrating during the duration of head-only hold notes just like how it does for regular hold notes.
+When it is `false`, the device will only vibrate at the start of head-only hold notes, and will not vibrate during the duration of head-only hold notes.

 ### Game settings